simonagren/simonagren.github.io/content/posts/2020-04-06--graph-presence/index.md

 # Scenario 2: Directly route to someone available
 In this case we also have a time-critical question that needs to be answered.
 It could be important to get a hold of someone that's currently available.

-In this scenario we might know where to look for that user, in a specific Office 365 group, or based on department, skills etc.
+In this scenario, we might know where to look for that user, in a specific Office 365 group, or based on department, skills, etc.

 ## Example: Microsoft Teams Bot

 ![gif](./hrbot.gif)

-In this fictional scenario we have a simple Bot in Microsoft Teams.
+In this fictional scenario, we have a simple Bot in Microsoft Teams.
 The user needs help with a question, selects which department and asks the question.

-Behind the scenes the Bot calls Microsoft Graph to first get the people from the `Office 365 Group`.
+Behind the scenes, the Bot calls Microsoft Graph to first get the people from the `Office 365 Group`.

 ```typescript
 public async getGroupOwners(groupId: string): Promise<User[]> {